ravendb/docs/Articles/Raven.Documentation.Articles/articles/hidden-side-of-document-ids-in-ravendb.markdown

 To have your ducks in a row at the DB level we can store full reference IDs and process them before exposing to the consumer.
 This way we avoid the downsides described above.

-At its minimum, we can call `GetShortId()` on all the properties of the returned DTO that require ID processing...
+At its minimum, we can call `GetShortId()` (described above) on all the properties of the returned DTO that require ID processing...
 It would be a bit tedious and prone to human error.
 So we need helper methods.

 Let's apply a constraint on all the classes with the ID property: